devbyray/devworld-2025-local-ai/presentation/slides.md

 <!--

 - ✅ **Privacy:** Your data stays on your machine.
-- ✅ **Data Sovereignty:** Very low risk of leaks or external dependencies.
+- ✅ **Prevent Data Leaks:** Very low risk of leaks or external dependencies.
 - ✅ **Cost Efficiency:** Save on expensive cloud subscriptions\*.
 - ✅ **Control:** Customize tools to suit your needs.
 - ✅ **Speed:** Run AI locally without internet latency\*.